 A Bureau institution may not be designated for a juvenile who has not attained his or her 18th birthday unless that institution can ensure that the juvenile will not have regular contact with adults.
+Due to the many requirements for housing them, juveniles are housed in contract juvenile facilities, not in Bureau institutions.

 - b.
 Confinement of 18-to-21 Year-Old Juveniles.
-Confinement of any juvenile who has attained his or her 18th birthday but has not attained his or her 21st birthday shall be as follows: - (1) For a juvenile who is sentenced as an adult pursuant to $18~U.S.C.~\S~5032$ , an institution must be designated in accordance with the Security Designation and Custody Classification Manual. - (2) For a juvenile who has no federal adult sentences and is found delinquent, placement is to be in accordance with the procedures in Section 7.a. above for persons under 18.

-- (3) If all concurrent federal adult sentences are less than the juvenile sentence, the inmate is to be treated as a juvenile for institution designation. - (4) If any concurrent federal adult sentence is equal to or greater than the juvenile commitment, the adult sentence must take precedence for designation of an institution, and the Bureau must notify the court which imposed the juvenile sentence that the federal adult sentence is to take precedence regarding institution designation. - (5) If there is a consecutive federal adult sentence, the inmate is to continue to be treated as a juvenile for institution designation while serving the juvenile sentence.
-When the juvenile sentence expires, designation is to be accomplished as described in Section 7.b.(1) above. - c.
+Confinement of any juvenile who has attained his or her 18th birthday but has not attained his or her 21st birthday shall be as follows: - 1) For a juvenile who is sentenced as an adult pursuant to 18 U.S.C. § 5032, an institution must be designated in accordance with the Program Statement Inmate Security Designation and Custody Classification. - 2) For a juvenile who has no federal adult sentences and is found delinquent, placement is to be in accordance with the procedures in Section 3 for persons under 18. - 3) If all concurrent federal adult sentences are less than the juvenile sentence, the inmate is to be treated as a juvenile for institution designation. - 4) If any concurrent federal adult sentence is equal to or greater than the juvenile commitment, the adult sentence must take precedence for designation of an institution, and the Bureau must notify the court which imposed the juvenile sentence that the federal adult sentence is to take precedence regarding institution designation. - 5) If there is a consecutive federal adult sentence, the inmate is to continue to be treated as a juvenile for institution designation while serving the juvenile sentence.
+When the juvenile sentence expires, designation is to be accomplished as described in Section 3. - c.
 Change in Placement.
-When a juvenile sentenced as an adult attains his or her 18th birthday or a juvenile sentenced as a juvenile attains his or her 21st birthday: - (1) A Bureau institution may be designated, treating that juvenile as an adult, in accordance with the Security Designation and Custody Classification Manual, or - (2) The juvenile may remain in a contract juvenile facility for continuity of program participation. - 8.
-PLACEMENT OF A JUVENILE.
+When a juvenile sentenced as an adult attains his or her 18th birthday or a juvenile sentenced as a juvenile attains his or her 21st birthday: - 1) A Bureau institution may be designated, treating that juvenile as an adult, in accordance with the Program Statement Inmate Security Designation and Custody Classification, or - 2) The juvenile may remain in a contract juvenile facility for continuity of program participation.

+4. PLACEMENT OF A JUVENILE.
 Juveniles are a special population with special designation needs.
 Each should be placed in a facility that provides the appropriate level of programming and security.